 The following selected exhibit panels were produced are part of a 30-panel exhibition gifted to Shalford village in 2008.
 They contain a few images from the wartime history of Shalford.
 A new series of exhibits and public programs are planned for both Shalford and Wethersfield should the June 2016 project go forward.

 Dr. Vernon L. Williams is a military and naval historian.
 He received his doctorate from Texas A&M University in 1985.
 He is currently serving as professor of history in the Department of History at Abilene Christian University.
 Since 2001 Dr. Williams has been working to document the wartime experiences of American and British citizens alike.
 Planned outcomes from this project include several books over the next few years.
 Currently Dr. Williams is writing a volume on the sense of community that developed between the Americans and British families living in villages around the American bases.
 The working title for the book is: Crucible of War: The Anglo/American Exchange in World War II England, 1942-1945.
-A number of documentary films have been produced and more are in production.
-Dr. Williams' university students have also produced a series of short documentary films on wartime England what are gifted to British schools and museums for use in teaching current generations of British students about World War II in England.
+A number of documentary films have been produced and more are in production and pre-production stages.
+For over a decade Dr. Williams' university students have also produced a series of short documentary films on wartime England that are gifted to British schools and museums for use in teaching current generations of British students about World War II in England.
 For more about Dr. Williams and his background, check the appropriate links below: